tony-albanese/ci-project-2/README.md

 Modal overlays are also used at the end of a particular round.
 It is not enough to know simply who one.
 The user must also know why they won or lost.
 Thus, a message is displayed next to the notification of a win or loss stating the game rule.
 For example, if the user selected rock and the computer Spock, then the overlay showing the following would appear: "You lose.
 Spock vaporizes rock."
 Or, if the user won, they would be told why.
 For example f the user chose paper and the computer chose rock, the message: "You won.
 Paper covers rock." would appear in the overlay.

+### Challenge Game
+In the analog game, two real players who are playing without strategy are relying on chance to win.
+The simple version of the computer game is entirely based on chance for a win.
+The computer picks a tile and the player selects a tile.
+The player does not see the computer's choice until they themselves have made a choice.
+Since the computer is not emplying any strategy in a choice, i.e. it is picking at random, then the user's chance of winning is determined randomly.
+However, the number of outcomes is sifficiently small to ensure the user will win sometimes, but not all time.
+And conversly, they will lose sometimes, but not all the time.
+This is key to ensuring a pleasant game experience.
+However, the game play can be repetative and a bit boring after a while.

+Therefore, I have implemented a challenge version of the game that allows the user to use some skill to increase their chance of winning.
+In the challenge version of the game, the user is presented with the computer's choice first.
+They then have a limited amount of time to make their own choice.
+So that means they must know the rules, perceive the computer's choice, and make the winning selection in time.
+If they fail to choose in the given time, they automatically lose.
+To prevent the user from getting too comfortable with the static layout of the image tiles, these are rearranged at the start of the round so the user has to quickly search for the winning tile in a new layout each round.
 ## Testing